adamf321/laudable-coding-exercise/README.md

 It was decided to implement the endpoint in this way because:

-- This provides what is probably the most useful output (without knowing the business use case it is hard to say though!).
+- This provides what is probably the most useful output (without knowing the business use case it is hard to say though!) as it provides all the clips within the range for the consumer to pick from.
 - Has a consistent format with the `/conversation` endpoint.

 ## Local Development
-Prequesites:
+Prerequesites:

 1. Node v14.